Stanford Stevens: Tucson, Arizona

 In the 1930s Stevens moved to Tucson and for many years showed regularly at the Arizona Inn and was associated with the Gerry Peirce Gallery.
 At the start of World War II he took at job with Consolidated Vultee plant in Tucson, which manufactured aircraft.

 He had numerous solo exhibitions including: Macbeth Gallery in New York; Copley Galleries, Boston; Gibbs Gallery, Charleston, South Carolina; Camelback Gallery, Phoenix, Arizona; Fine Arts Gallery, Tucson, Arizona; Pan American Gallery, San Antonio; Closson Galleries, Cincinnati; Joslyn Memorial Museum, Omaha; and in Houston, Mexico City, Guanajuato and Guadalajaro.

+Stevens was a member of the 261 Gallery Group and had a solo exhibition at the gallery in April 1952.
 He was a member of the American Watercolor Society for over 25 years.
 His work can be found in the permanent collections of the Wood Gallery, Montpelier, Vermont; Rockland Gallery, Maine; and the Ford Foundation and International Business Machine Collections.

 On December 20, 1974 Sevens died at his home in the colonial Mexican Silver town of Alamos.
 Mexico.